The University of Western Australia

 Member, Society for American Archaeology

-O'Connor, S. and P. VETH (eds) 2000 East of Wallace's Line: Studies of Past and Present Maritime Cultures in the Indo-Pacific Region.
-Modern Quaternary Research in South East Asia 16.
-Rotterdam: A.A.
-Balkema.
+3) O’Connor, S. and P. Veth eds 2000 East of Wallace’s Line: Studies of Past and Present Maritime Cultures in the Indo-Pacific Region.
+Modern Quaternary Research in South East Asia 16: V-VI.
+A.A.
+Balkema, Rotterdam.

-VETH, P.M.
+5) Veth, P.M.
 1993 Islands in the Interior: The Dynamics of Prehistoric Adaptations Within the Arid Zone of Australia.
 International Monographs in Prehistory.
 Archaeological Series 3.
-Michigan: Ann Arbor.
+Ann Arbor, Michigan.